flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 #### Early blunders {.tabs .active}

-After the release of the PSP in Japan, it was a matter of time before user-land exploits emerged.
+After the release of the PSP in Japan, it was a matter of time before userland exploits emerged.
 Some of them used the flawed security found in early versions of the firmware:

 - 'Wipe Out' embedded a web browser to access downloadable content.
 It wasn't protected against **DNS attacks (domain hijacking)**, allowing users to browse any URL in the world-wide-web.
   - Later on, it was discovered that the browser's URL entry didn't verify the input.
 So, entering `file:///disc0:/` as URL would **list the contents of the UMD**, already unencrypted.
 This enabled hackers to inspect PSP executables and reverse engineer them.